BcomedianC/InstaNutri/README.md

 - Tensorflow Lite: Compress the model so it can be deployed on mobile deveices such as cell phone.
 - Python: The most wildly used language for machine learning.

+**Functionalies** <br />
+- Allow the user to take picture of food that they are having or use picture of foods they've had before.
+- After Tensorflow mobile API returned the result, the app will ask the user to type in how many servings of that food that they are having.
+- Then the application will return the nutrient information and store the data to the current date.
+So that the user can keep tracking their calorie intakes.

 **Development Environment** <br />
 Tensorflow; Python; keras; numpy;